Does transitioning to online classes mid-semester affect conceptual understanding?: Introduction

-While this study has been conducted for only one years worth of data, where as mentioned above, usual analyses of such changes in pedagogy are conducted over several years, during the 2020 lockdown experienced in South Africa as a result of the COVID-19 pandemic, we were presented with a unique opportunity to test the resilience of this assessment tool, as well as the effects such sudden changes could have on the usual gains in a first year mechanics course.
-As such, our study was conducted with a very diverse group of first year students enrolled in the University of Johannesburg (UJ), Faculty of Engineering and the Built Environment (FEBE), whose demographics (average 2015 - 2019) range as follows: African 92.8$\%$; White 3.8$\%$; Indian 2.3$\%$; Coloured 1.1$\%$ \cite{FEBE2019AnnualReport}.
+Whilst this study has been conducted for only one year's worth of data (where, as mentioned above, usual analyses of such changes in pedagogy are conducted over several years), we believe that the unprecedented nature of the 2020 lockdown experienced in South Africa in the wake of the COVID-19 pandemic warranted study.
+This work may be considered then as a useful indicator of the short-term effects of a forced transition to online learning on first-year mechanics students.
+As such, our study was conducted with a very diverse group of first year students enrolled at the Faculty of Engineering and the Built Environment (FEBE), at UJ, whose demographics (average 2015 - 2019) range as follows: African 92.8$\%$; White 3.8$\%$; Indian 2.3$\%$; Coloured 1.1$\%$ \cite{FEBE2019AnnualReport}.
 Yet for such a diverse background, the gains appear to have remained comparable to the bench-marked studies of the last three decades.

-Given the necessary switch to online platforms, such as Blackboard \cite{blackboard2016}, we are also able to study the engagement of students within this online learning environment (through their attendance and marks on continuous assessments).
-This also includes the time taken to complete various assessment tasks.